 Both Machine and HenryG are casting veterans within the Counter-Strike scene.
 Richardson has flirted between the analyst desk and casting, which provides for some unique ad-lib commentary.

 While Greer has long been a staple name within CS:GO, which was recently recognized as he picked up Esports Caster of the Year at the Esports Awards.
-Given the pair’s array of talents, they often bounce off each other — producing some premium content both in and out of the server.
+Given the pair’s array of talents, they often bounce off each other — producing some content both in and out of the server.

 Machine’s transition back into casting was aptly timed, since HenryG and Matthew ‘Sadokist’ Trivett full-time casting duoship came to a halt back in August.

 Ever since, the British pair have frequently casted together.
 Most recently, the pair were bouncing off one another at the FACEIT ECS Season 8 Finals, in Arlington, Texas.

 While transitioning to Fnatic vs. MIBR’s second map, the pair provided a shrewd plug for ECS’ Premium Pass.
 HenryG prompted: “What would be the most exciting way to actually spectate this game if you were going to?”

 After explaining the benefits of the Premium Pass for the cost of a “normal Twitch subscription” Machine jested: “So instead of just putting money in the pocket of someone who puts your name on a whiteboard, you can put your money where your mouth is…”

 Continuing with Richardson’s play on words, Greer asked: “What happens with the whiteboard?”
 Machine then responded: “Well, what happens is if you press subscribe, your name gets written on a whiteboard…”

 “I know exactly who you mean.
 It’s nice to see your name up in lights on the big screen!”
 HenryG joked.
 “Small price to pay,” Machine added, before bringing it to a close.
 “Or ridiculous price to pay, depending on your perspective.”